simeononsecurity/simeononsecurity.ch/content/articles/the-advantages-and-disadvantages-of-using-open-source-software-vs.-commercial-security-tools/index.en.md

 ### Strong Community Support

 Open-source projects benefit from a **community** of developers and users who contribute to the software's improvement.
-This collaborative environment fosters innovation and rapid development, ensuring that open-source tools stay up-to-date with the latest security threats.
+This collaborative environment builds innovation and rapid development, ensuring that open-source tools stay up-to-date with the latest security threats.

 ______